Black Friday Sale! Use FRIYAY15 for up to 15% off* Hurry offer ends in<timer>

-Winter holiday checklist: How to pack for cold weather
+Winter holiday packing checklist: how to pack for a UK cold-weather break

 There's something magical about a winter escape.
 The air's crisp, the mornings are frosty, and there's always an excuse for a second hot chocolate.
 But let's be honest: packing for the cold can sometimes feel like you're trying to fit an entire wardrobe into one suitcase.

-Don’t panic.
-Whether you’re off for a snug weekend in a cosy lodge holiday or planning a wintery outdoor adventure, we’ve got the ultimate checklist to keep you toasty without overpacking.
+Don't panic.
+Whether you're off for a snug weekend in a cosy lodge holiday or planning a wintery outdoor adventure, this winter holiday packing list will keep you toasty without overpacking — for winter breaks, festive breaks, or a New Year's Eve getaway alike.

 A man and a woman in light brown winter coats, red gloves and scarfs and grey benie hats are throwing snow up in the air and laughing as the snow crashes down on them.